 - No filter: Many young children may not have a good filter between their brain and their mouth, and this can lead to their emotions driving them to say inappropriate things (such as saying they don’t like a gift and pouting over it rather than simply thanking the gift-giver and accepting it).
 Children must be taught to regulate their own emotions.
 They should also be taught to consider others’ emotions and put themselves in another person’s place and feelings.

 - Physical violence: Hitting other children, biting, or throwing things may seem like extreme actions in a child, but they’re pretty commonplace in certain age groups (especially toddlers) because these children haven’t developed the emotional regulation yet to handle their negative emotions in less impulsive ways.
-For example, a child who has developed proper emotional regulation will tell an adult about a conflict rather than strike another child.
+Let’s explore a poor self control example: a child who has developed proper emotional regulation will tell an adult about a conflict rather than strike another child.

 While the above issues might seem stressful and may make some parents worry about their child’s emotional development, there is no reason to be fearful.
-For many children, these bouts of intense emotion are just a part of calibrating their emotional regulation.
-They will taper off as the children grow older and gain more self-control just through their neurological development.
+For many children, these bouts of intense emotion are just a part of calibrating their emotional regulation but parents can view this as poor self control.
+They will taper off as the children grow older and gain more self-regulation just through their neurological development.

 To help them along, here are a few ways that adults can reinforce children in their development of emotional control (Source: Parent with Confidence):